icecoredynasty/icecoredynasty.github.io/_posts/2026-07-27-inside-the-icecore-entry-draft.md

 Their managers may not be.

+Imagine taking control of a struggling franchise only to discover that its most important future selections were traded years earlier by somebody who is no longer there.

+That may be realistic.

+It is not necessarily good league design.

 Protecting Entry Draft selections ensures that every organization enters every offseason with an opportunity to improve.

-No franchise can inherit years of missing first-round selections because of decisions made by somebody who no longer manages it.
+A General Manager can trade players.

+Change direction.

+Spend aggressively.

+Rebuild.

+Make mistakes.

+But nobody can trade away a future GM's annual path back into the draft.

-The future always has a way back in.
+**The future always has a way back in.**

 ## Prospects Without the Spreadsheet

-IceCore supports long-term prospect management through its roster structure and NA positions rather than a separate database of player rights.
+IceCore supports long-term prospect management through its roster structure and NA development positions rather than a separate database of player rights.

 Managers who love scouting can invest deeply in young talent.